 Tae Kwon Do is a good choice for older adults because so many dojos teach it.
 You should be able to find classes designed for older adults.

-The martial art includes kicking, hand strikes, and punches.
+Martial arts include kicking, hand strikes, and punches.
 It is competitive, but competitions don’t just involve matches.
 Tae Kwon Do includes forms, which are like choreographed dances, and older students might enjoy those.

 Brazilian Jiu-Jitsu was created with the purpose of allowing physically weaker people to defend themselves against larger and stronger people.